MK316/statistics/PSDS/01_EDA.md

 **Exploring the data:**
 **Elements of structured data:**

+Data sources: sensor measurements, events, text, images, videos, etc.
-The _Internet of Things (IoT)_ and unstructured data: sensor measurements, events, text, images, and videos.
+The _Internet of Things (IoT)_ and unstructured data: "...to apply the statistical concepts..., unstructured raw data must be processed and manipulated into a structured form." (p.2)